FAIR is staffed by experienced counsellors with qualifications in psychology, social work and/or counselling, who offer group programs.

 For women who have experienced abusive behaviour from their partners we initially meet one-to-one.

 We also offer a 10-week program for women who have experienced abusive behaviour.
-Participants will have the opportunity to:
+In a safe and inclusive environment women will have the opportunity to:

-- discuss the impact of abuse on themselves and children
+- acknowledge the impact of abuse on themselves and children

-- discuss how they have stood up for themselves and their children when resisting abuse
+- identify how they have stood up for themselves and their when resisting abuse

-- unearth the ways in which they have held on to hope for a better life
+- uncover the ways in which they have held on to hope for a better life

-- engage in conversations that expose the beliefs that underpin abuse, and emphasising that abuse is a choice
+- engage in conversations that expose the beliefs that underpin abuse

-- support each other in efforts to keep themselves and their children safe
+- support each other in efforts to keep themselves and children safe

 - share resources and build on community and social support

-For children and teenagers who have seen or experienced abuse in the home we initially meet one-to-one.
+For children and young people who have seen or experienced abuse in the home we initially meet one-to-one.

-We also offer a 6-week program for children and teens who have experienced abuse in the home.
+We also offer a 6-week program for children and young people who have experienced abuse in the home.
 In a safe and nurturing environment participants will have the opportunity to:

 - understand they are not to blame for the abuse